sectorsedgecommunity/mapping-docs/docs/json/blocktexturesv2.md

         // Note: optional, used to describe an index
         // Name: optional if HSL/HSLA/RGB/RGBA is set, name of texture; list of textures is below.
 Not setting a Name is fine
         //  when a color field is set.
+        // Index: Determines which index in MagicaVoxel corresponds to this texture.
+        // Offset: Per-axis offset for the texture.
+Used to align things like crate textures and Railway train textures.

         // HSL/RGB/RGBA: optional if Name is set, used to color a texture.
 Soltrium HSL: [ 0.5444, 1, 0.48 ].
 Recommended to
         //  use RGB for flat textures and RGBA for glass.

         // Attributes: explosive, light-fade, light-on-brightness, floating, invincible, transparent, ice, meteor (unused)
         //
         // explosive: Block explodes if damaged; uses ExplosionRadius as the radius.
+Can be detonated by blocks with the conductor attribute.
         // light-fade: Fades the light instead of immediately removing light.
         // light-on-brightness: brightness is the brightness of the light. <1.0 is recommended.
         // floating: allows index and anything attached to float.